cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/requirments/network.md

 * Private - This interface is dedicated to communication with other {{< param product_name >}} components, including agents and cluster members.
 * Public - This interface is dedicated to connections to the {{< param cfy_manager_name >}} via the {{< param cfy_cli_name >}} and {{< param cfy_console_name >}}.

-**Connectivity requirements**
-These are the minimal requirements for production systems.
+**Connectivity requirements** These are the minimal requirements for production systems.

-* Internal communication - between {{< param product_name >}} management cluster entities - at least 1Gbps connection with a latency of 1msec or less.
+* Internal communication - between {{< param product_name >}} management cluster entities - at least 1 gbps connection with a latency of 1msec or less.
-* {{< param cfy_agent_name >}} to manager communication - at least 100Mbps connection with a latency of 50ms or less.
+* {{< param cfy_agent_name >}} to manager communication - at least 100 mbps connection with a latency of 50ms or less.

 **Network Ports**
 The {{< param cfy_manager_name >}} listens on the following ports: